-If you’re heading to Nationals Park for the All-Star Game this month, or to see the Boston Red Sox this week, or any time really, you’ll be visiting a modern ballpark that’s clean and comfortable by stadium standards, with nice views of the Washington monuments from various vantages.
+Nationals Park is a modern baseball stadium that’s clean and comfortable by sports-venue standards, with nice views of the Washington monuments from various vantages.
 Here’s what I’ve learned during the decade that the Park’s been open:

-Where to sit: I’ve sat on every level, and there’s never an obstructed view or a bad seat.
+I’ve sat on every level, and there’s never an obstructed view or a bad seat.
 So it’s really a matter of your preference.
 Personally, I like the Club Level MVP seats (Sections 212-216).
-They’re right behind home plate and come with access to the carpeted and climate-controlled lounge area, with its comfy couches, real bars, and ladies’ rooms that don’t run out of TP by the ninth inning.
+They’re right behind home plate and come with preferential parking options, in-seat wait service, and access to the carpeted and climate-controlled lounge area, with its comfy couches, real bars, and ladies’ rooms that don’t run out of TP by the ninth inning.

 Up until a year or so ago, I used to drive to Nats Park.
 There is plenty of parking at and around the stadium at various price points.
 But D.C. traffic is one of the many things I don’t miss about commuting and don’t want to fight when I’m supposed to be having fun.